masterFlippy/blog/cdk_gql/README.md

   };
   // Since the arguments can be create args, update args or delete args we are using a type that can be all three.
   arguments: TArgs;
-  // If the operation is
+  // If the operation is create, update or delete
   operation: EOperation;
 }